-Three days later the king sat on the camp stool which was all that Athelney could offer for a throne, waiting for the councillors to come to the meeting he had called, still tossing the Viking's mysterious pendant meditatively from hand to hand.
+Three days later the king sat on the camp stool which was all that Athelney could offer for a throne, waiting for the councillors to come to the meeting he had ring, concern coming into his eyes till his hand closed over it.
+He "But now I go!" he called, "I go.
+To Thruth van gar!" mysterious pendant meditatively from hand to hand.